asa-davis/SpiceTrader/README.md

 **Living List of Stuff to Work On - SETUP GITHUB PROJECTS TO TRACK THIS STUFF**
 - Features to Add
+    - change leave button to small X in top right
     - keep pirate villages from spawning right next to merchants/villages
     - keep merchants from spawning right next to villages
     - open ship menu when player docks and close when they leave